 The Company measures its private derivative warrants at fair value on a recurring basis and classifies those instruments within Level 2 of the fair value hierarchy because the valuation is based on an observable input of a similar instrument.
-The Company measures its earnout, convertible note warrant derivative liability, optional redemption derivative liability, conversion option derivative liability, and contingent consideration liability on a recurring basis and classifies those instruments within Level 3 of the fair value hierarchy because unobservable inputs are used to measure fair value.
+The Company measures its earnout, convertible note warrant derivative liability, optional redemption derivative liability and conversion option derivative liability, and contingent consideration liability on a recurring basis and classifies those instruments within Level 3 of the fair value hierarchy because unobservable inputs are used to measure fair value.
 See Note 2 for a summary of the Company's policies relating to fair value measurements, and Note 11 for more detail on the convertible note warrant, optional redemption, and conversion option derivative liabilities.

 The Company measures goodwill at fair value on a nonrecurring basis and classifies goodwill within Level 3 of the fair value hierarchy.
-It was concluded in connection with the preparation of these financial statements that, based on the results of our most recent qualitative assessment performed for the three months ended June 30, 2023 September 30, 2023, there was no impairment of goodwill recorded for the three months ended June 30, 2023 September 30, 2023.
+Due to significant declines in the Company's share price during the three months ended March 31, 2023, the Company performed a quantitative analysis of impairment over goodwill and determined goodwill was impaired.
+As a result, the Company recorded an impairment charge of \$16,867.
+Goodwill was valued using an equally weighted income approach and market approach.
+The unobservable inputs utilized in determining the fair value of the goodwill, which is categorized as a Level 3 instrument, are the discount rates ranging from 45.0% to 55.0% and various revenue growth rates utilized in the financial forecast of future cash flows.
+Additionally, it was concluded in connection with the preparation of these financial statements that, based on the results of our most recent qualitative assessment performed for the three months ended September 30, 2023 March 31, 2024, there was no impairment of goodwill recorded for the three months ended September 30, 2023 March 31, 2024.

-The following table presents information about the Company's financial liabilities that are measured at fair value on a recurring basis at June 30, 2023 September 30, 2023:
+The following table presents information about the Company's financial liabilities that are measured at fair value on a recurring basis at September 30, 2023 March 31, 2024:

-(in thousands) (in thousands) Conversion Option Derivative Liability (in thousands) Conversion Option Derivative Liability Private Warrant Liability Earnout Liability Contingent Consideration Liability Earnout Liability Contingent Consideration Liability Balance at December 31, 2021 Balance at December 31, 2021 \$ 2,193 \$ 60,018 \$ - \$ - \$ 60,018 \$ - -
+(in thousands) Conversion Option Derivative Liabilities Derivative Earnings Liabilities (in thousands) (in thousands) Earnout Liability Derivative Liability Balance at December 31, 2021 \$60,018 \$ - - Conversion option derivative liability acquired (see Note 11 for detail) - 28,160 -

+Balance at December

+31, 2022

+Balance at December

+31, 2022

+Balance at December

+31, 2022

+Decrease in fair value included in other expense Decrease in fair value included in other expense

+(59,215) (24,200)

+Balance at December

+31, 2022 \$ 803 \$ 3,960

+Contingent consideration liability acquired (see Note 16 for detail) \$ - -

+Decrease in fair value included in other expense \$ (792) (2,034)

+Balance at

+September 30, 2023 \$ 11 \$ 1,926

+Balance at December

+31, 2023

+Change in fair value included in other expense

+Balance at March

+31, 2024

-Conversion option derivative liability acquired (see Note 11 for detail) Conversion option derivative liability acquired (see Note 11 for detail) - - 28,160 - Conversion option derivative liability acquired (see Note 11 for detail) - 28,160 Decrease in fair value included in other expense Decrease in fair value included in other expense (1,843) (59,215) (24,200) - Decrease in fair value included in other expense (59,215) (24,200) Balance at December 31, 2022 Balance at December 31, 2022 \$ 350 \$ 803 \$ 3,960 \$ - Balance at December 31, 2022 \$ 803 \$ 3,960 Contingent consideration liability acquired (see Note 16 for detail) Contingent consideration liability acquired (see Note 16 for detail) - \$ - - 1,813 Contingent consideration liability acquired (see Note 16 for detail) \$ - - Decrease in fair value included in other expense Decrease in fair value included in other expense (261) \$ (769) (3,318) - Decrease in fair value included in other expense \$ (792) (2,034) Balance at June 30, 2023 Balance at September 30, 2023 \$ 89 \$ 34 \$ 642 \$ 1,813 Balance at September 30, 2023 \$ 11 \$ 1,926 considered to be a Level 2 fair value measurement, and the contingent consideration liability was valued using a present value factor, which is considered to be a Level 2 fair value measurement.
-As of December 31, 2022, derivative warrant and earnout liabilities were valued using a Binomial Lattice and Monte-Carlo Simulation Model, respectively, which are considered to be Level 3 fair value measurements.
+As of September 30, 2023 March 31, 2024 and December 31, 2023, the conversion option derivative and earnout liabilities were valued using a Binomial Lattice and Monte-Carlo Simulation Model, respectively, which is considered to be a Level 3 fair value measurement, measurements.
+The derivative warrant liabilities were valued using the public warrant trading price, which is considered to be a Level 2 fair value measurement, and the contingent consideration liability was valued using a present value factor, which is considered to be a Level 2 fair value measurement.
+As A summary of December 31, 2022, derivative warrant and earnout liabilities were valued using a Binomial Lattice and Monte-Carlo Simulation Model, respectively, which are considered to be the Level 3 fair value measurements.

-As of June 30, 2023 September 30, 2023, earnout liabilities were valued using a Monte-Carlo Simulation Model, which is considered to be a Level 3 fair value measurement, derivative warrant liabilities were valued using the public warrant trading price, which is